mortrpestl/forsaken-entanglement-cheat/README.md

 ## Future Goals:
 - test speed in 24 FPS videos
 - integrate to a real-time live capture for use in actual Roblox servers (with the disclaimer in mind)
-- integrate to a more general use case (pop-up detection)
+- generalize to a broader use case (pop-up detection)

 ## Recommendations:
 - increase and uniformize data points in the dataset (increase to at least 200), and also use Windows dialog boxes to further generalize